Re:amaze vs Chatbase (2026)

 - ✓Explicit no-training data policy confirmed in privacy policy: Chatbase does not use customer data to train AI models and relies on RAG to generate responses, with HIPAA Enterprise deployments automatically enabling Zero Data Retention on the workspace.

-- ✓Model-agnostic architecture supporting OpenAI, Anthropic, Gemini, DeepSeek, Meta, and MoonshotAI: teams choose the model that best fits their accuracy and cost requirements without platform lock-in, and can swap models without rebuilding the agent.
+- ✓Model-agnostic architecture supporting OpenAI, Anthropic, Gemini, DeepSeek, Meta, MoonshotAI, Mistral, and Z.ai: teams choose the model that best fits their accuracy and cost requirements without platform lock-in, and can swap models without rebuilding the agent.

 Limitations